Health

 1. Choosing a Medical Institution

 Psychiatry, psychosomatic medicine, mental health clinic - the names differ, but all handle mental distress.
 Review sites, referrals from your primary care physician, and consultations with regional mental health and welfare centers can help you choose.
+An increasing number of medical institutions also allow you to check the doctor's profile and treatment philosophy on their websites.

 2. Making an Appointment

 Most psychiatric clinics operate by appointment.
 It is not uncommon for initial appointments to be 2 to 4 weeks out, so it's important to book as soon as you decide to go.
 In emergencies, contact psychiatric emergency services (available in each prefecture).
+If making a phone call feels psychologically difficult, choosing a clinic that offers online booking is another option.

 3. What to Communicate at Your First Visit

 When symptoms started, what kind of symptoms you have, how they affect daily life, changes in sleep, appetite, and mood, and any medications you're currently taking.
 Preparing notes in advance helps the consultation go smoothly.
 There's no need to worry about not being able to explain well.
 Doctors are trained to grasp the situation even from incomplete information.
-(Books on visiting a psychiatrist are also a useful reference)
+Books on visiting a psychiatrist are also a useful reference

 After Your Visit